August - December '24

 Accenture does have an internal database called Knowledge Exchange (KX) where consultants can upload their past client research, however it is very unpopular due to its confusing interface and non-relevant search results.

-To explore our problem space, we developed 5 research questions focused around understanding our primary target audience, the key stages of consultants' workflows, and their pain points and preferences around client information.
-To really get the answers of our questions, we utilized a mixed-method approach of qualitiative and quantitative research, aiming to learn about the consultant and their relationship with client information.
+To explore our problem space, we asked questions based on our understanding of our primary target audience, the key stages of consultants' workflows, and their pain points and preferences around client information.
+Over the course of a month, we utilized a mixed-method approach of qualitiative and quantitative research to investigate our questions.
+Ultimately, we aimed to form a comprehensive understanding of Accenture consultants and their relationship with client information.

 Once we conducted our research, we utilized affinity mapping to synthesize our findings across all of our methods and prioritization to synthesize our findings.